Examining the Boom of Chain Restaurants

-An expanding business creating new jobs in the market is almost always great news for jobseekers.
+An expanding business consistently creating new waiting and chef jobs in the market is almost always great news for jobseekers.

 Fish and Chips chain Harry Ramsden’s is to embark on launching 300 new sites over the next five years whilst American giants Dunkin Donuts recorded the fastest percentage growth of any chain in the last three years with more to come in the next 12 months.

 Because these companies are not only in an expanding industry but are also stable with occasionally a worldwide presence, workers will have little to worry about when it comes to job security with relocations and flexible working hours a common workaround.

 A greater number of outlets also allow managers the chance to perfect the best practices for better work environments.

 With friendly customer service becoming another key trend in consumer behaviour, it has encouraged companies like Nandos and Greggs to introduce policies to increase staff satisfaction over the course of the year.
 Not surprisingly both restaurants saw a marked improvement in their profits and customer approval as a result and should encourage other growing chains to follow suite.

 2016 will continue to be an interesting year for the emerging and established chain restaurants but one thing seems certain, there are no signs whatsoever that their growth and popularity across the country is slowing.

 Search Consultancy is a specialist in sourcing and placing a variety of positions within the hospitality and catering sector including chefs, waiters and caretakers.
 We also pride ourselves on guiding our candidates through some of the most important issues surrounding the industry.
 If you have any questions please contact a member of the Search Hospitality & Catering team in your nearest England office.

 By Chris Wayper